connectomicslab/connectomemapper3/paper/paper.md

-In particular, all sMRI are inspected with the fsleyes viewer shipped with fsl, brain tissue segmentation and parcellation are inspected with freeview, mrview is used to visualize the fiber orientation distribution functions estimated by the diffusion signal model, and TrackVis is used to visualize the fiber bundles estimated with tractography.
+In particular, all sMRI are inspected with the fsleyes viewer shipped with fsl, brain tissue segmentation and parcellation are inspected with freeview, mrview is used to visualize the fiber orientation distribution functions estimated by the diffusion signal model, and TrackVis is used to render the fiber bundles estimated with tractography.
 Each pipeline can be individually configured and executed with the aid of the user-friendly GUI and the output of each stage can be visually reviewed, enabling the user to keep an eye on the data being processed and easily understand the cause of the problems, change the